 Only certain types of businesses can register as limited liability partnerships.
 But most businesses that don’t fulfill these stringent requirements would probably be better off choosing another business entity, anyway.

 Each state has its own requirements for eligibility.
 Earlier, we mentioned that LLPs make the most sense for professional firms like architects, lawyers, accountants, or real estate agents.
-Well, in some states, like New York, California, and Nevada, do not grant eligibility to any business aside from professional firms.
-It’s not so much the nature of these businesses but the fact that their owners need occupational licenses that make them eligible.
+In some states, like New York, California, and Nevada, do not grant eligibility to any business aside from professional firms.
+It’s not so much the nature of these businesses but that their owners need occupational licenses that make them eligible.

 Protection Varies from State to State

 When we first defined an LLP in this guide, we referenced the definition used by most states.
 Some states, however, offer different forms or levels of protection.
 For example, while most states give LLPs protection from debts and obligations, others only offer protection against acts of negligence.
 In this case, you couldn’t get personally sued for malpractice, but you could get personally sued for failing to pay back business partners.
 Creditors could also seize your personal assets.